library(tidyverse)

 Exercise 1

 The two populations of interest in this survey are 18-24 year olds and 25+ year olds.
-State the hypotheses for evaluating whether there is a discernible difference between the proportions of those who think “The country needs to continue to make changes to give women equal rights to men.” (need more changes
+State the hypotheses for evaluating whether there is a discernible difference between the proportions of those who think “The country needs to continue to make changes to give women equal rights to men.” (need more changes) in the two age groups.

 Let \(p\) = the true proportion of those who think “The country needs to continue to make changes to give women equal rights to men” among 18-24 year old NC voters and 25+ year old NC voters.